{{ result.summary.heading }}

 Rule Boundary Effect

-Fixable finding A fixed version is listed or the source state normalizes to fixed The row counts as fixable and receives fix-oriented action wording.
+Fixable finding A fixed version is listed or the source state indicates that a fix is available.
+The row receives fix-oriented action wording and can count in fixable-only gate mode.

-High gate High gate count > High limit The same gate decision changes when the high count exceeds the configured limit.
+High gate High gate count > High limit.
+The same strict greater-than rule applies to high findings.

-Fixable-only gate Gate only fixable findings is on Unfixed and won't-fix advisories stay visible but do not count against critical or high limits.
+Fixable-only gate Gate only fixable findings is on.
+Unfixed, unknown, and won't-fix findings stay visible but do not count against critical or high limits.

 Remediation queue priority bands